datalad/datalad-next/README.md

   class to facilitate development of external backends in Python is also provided.
 - Enhance `datalad-configuration` to support getting configuration from "global" scope without a dataset being present.
-- A `download` command as a front-end for a modular URL operation framework.
+- New modular framework for URL operations.
 This framework directly supports operation on `http(s)`, `ssh`, and `file` URLs, and can be extended with custom functionality for additional protocols or even interaction with specific individual servers.
-The basic operations `download`, `upload`, `delete`, and `sniff` are understood, and can be implemented.
+  The basic operations `download`, `upload`, `delete`, and `sniff` are recognized, and can be implemented.
 The framework offers uniform progress reporting and simultaneous content has computation.
+This framework is meant to replace and extend the downloader/provide framework in the DataLad core package.
+In contrast to its predecessor it is integrated with the new credential framework, and operations beyond downloading.
+- `git-annex-remote-uncurl` is a special remote that exposes the new URL operations framework via git-annex.
+It provides flexible means to compose and rewrite URLs (e.g., to compensate for storage infrastructure changes) without having to modify individual URLs recorded in datasets.
+It enables seamless transitions between any services and protocols supported by the framework.
+This special remote can replace the `datalad` special remote provided by the DataLad core package.
+- A `download` command is provided as a front-end for the new modular URL operations framework.
 - A `python-requests` compatible authentication handler (`DataladAuth`) that interfaces DataLad's credential system.
 - Boosted throughput of DataLad's `runner` component for command execution.